History

 Hurricane

 She was loaded with tobacco.
 There were other ships at anchor.
-One of them was the Kalmar Sleutel, a Swedish ship.
-A number of crew members from the Santa Clara, including skipper Jan van Leiden, went to the Kalmar Sleutel at sunset to dine there.
+One of them was the Kalmar Nyckel, a Swedish ship.
+Six of crewmen from the Santa Clara, including skipper Jan van Leiden, went to the Kalmar Sleutel at sunset to trade tobacco for a few parrots.
 In the evening, a hurricane raged over the island.
-Ships broke free from their anchors and became scattered.
+Ships broke free from their anchors and became scattered (see references).

-The Kalmar Sleutel returned to the anchorage after days.
-The Santa Clara had disappeared.
-The ship likely capsized during the hurrican
+The Kalmar Nyckel returned to the anchorage after days, yet the Santa Clara had disappeared.
+The ship was likely lost during the hurricane.
+The Dutch ship the Vliegende Hert was also lost.

 Description